-Also, depending on the tone, around 1kHz and 2kHz might be good frequencies to boost.
+Also, depending on the bass tone, around 1kHz and 2kHz might be a good spot to boost.
 It will give a little grit to the bass tone.

 9. Apply Compressor To Bass Bus

-And lastly, to mix DI bass guitar and make it final is to compress it.
-Like EQ, you apply a compressor on the bass guitar bus track.
-And you compress it more than you did it on individual tracks.
+And lastly, to mix a DI bass guitar and make it final is to compress it.
+Like EQ, you apply a compressor on the bass guitar bus track and you compress it more than you did it on individual tracks.

 The sound is already compressed but it needs more compression.
-It’s not completely even and balanced.
-So, it requires additional compression for better results.
+It’s not completely even and balanced yet so, it requires additional compression for better results.

 After you set the ratio, choose the threshold.
 You need to compress high peaks.
 Find the best spot for the threshold.
 Where it starts compressing the highest peaks.